amaandez/ATM-Machine/README.md

 **Learning objectives:**
-Review java fundamentals,
-How to scan CSV files,
-How to have multiple files interact with one another, Learn about debugging and common techniques,
-Learn different data structures and when to implement
+java fundamentals, scan CSV files, deal with multiple files interacting with one another, debugging and common techniques, when to implement different data structures